 Accreditation

-Regardless of whether you’re attending an online or brick-and-mortar school, it’s important to verify the accreditation status of any institution you’re considering attending.
+Whether you’re attending a traditionally paced or accelerated program, it’s important to verify the accreditation status of any institution you’re considering attending.

 There are two types of accreditation for U.S. colleges and universities, regional and national.
 Both are designed to assess the quality of education at institutions, although regional accredited schools are held to more rigorous standards.